Autodesk/cloud-compute-cannon/README.md

 	haxe etc/hxml/build-all.hxml

-You'll need (at minimum) a running [Redis ](http://redis.io/) database.
+To run you'll need the rest of the stack (database, registry, logging).
 In a new terminal window in the cloud-compute-cannon directory run the following command.
 It assumes you have ([Docker](https://www.docker.com/) installed:

-	npm run redis
+	./bin/run-stack-noserver

 Then in another terminal window, run:

 	haxe test/testsIntegration.hxml

-Some of the tests require [VirtualBox](https://www.virtualbox.org/wiki/Downloads), however these are optional (the availability of Virtualbox is detected at runtime).
+To run individual tests:

+  ./bin/test <full.class.name>[.optionalMethod]

-### Contact
+## Contact

 To contact the authors, please email: maintainers.bionano-cloudcomputecannon@autodesk.com or post an issue.

-### License
+## License

 Copyright 2015 Autodesk Inc.